|WEDNESDAY MARKET NOW OPEN!|

 | Stoney Mountain Farm|

-Lamb: At Stoney Mtn Farm we're Raising Navajo Churro's, an Heirloom Breed of sheep Recognized by SLOW FOOD as a "flavor worth saving!"
+Lamb: we'll be there with more of our fabulous Navajo Churro lamb.
+At Stoney Mtn Farm we're Raising Navajo Churro's, an Heirloom Breed of sheep Recognized by SLOW FOOD as a "flavor worth saving!"
 On the endangered list, why?
 Our sheep grow slow, that doesn't work well in most large farm operations.
 Born and raised here...they aren't processed until 12-18 months of age and the flavor nor texture are compromised.
 Because they are slow growing and small the flavor maintains lamb like qualities...ask our many fans.

 Olga's Eco Friendly Wool Dryer Balls: Put an end to those chemical laden dryer sheets and softeners....1 pack of our Eco-Friendly Dryer Balls will soften, reduce static...and reduce drying time....100% money back guarantee!
 Great Gift Idea!
 Come see firsthand what our 14,000+ fans on Facebook are raving about!

 Crafters/Quilters/pillow stuffer come and get them well they last.
 Also limited supply of rovings in an array of natural shades of color produced by our sheep.

 Hope to See you there!

 This week at market we will have several varieties of lovely lettuce: green oak leaf, crisphead, red leaf, maybe even some drunken woman (lettuce, of course).
 Also look for: sugar snap peas, STRAWBERRIES, fava beans, scallions, cherriette radish, rainbow beets, a last few globe artichokes, and a bit more.
 We will also have our fresh-baked whole grain sour dough loaf bread and a selection of annual and perennial herb plants.